Yiling-J/tablepilot/README.md

 - **Easily switch between different LLMs and models:** You can switch between providers like OpenAI, Gemini or other LLMs or between different models easily.

-- **API server:** Start an API server and execute commands via API requests.
+- **Seamless API & WebUI:** With a single command: `tablepilot serve`, you can launch both the API server and the WebUI effortlessly.
+Whether you're integrating Tablepilot into your workflow via API or using the interactive WebUI for an intuitive experience, everything is included by default in the released binary.
+Check out the WebUI in action:

 ![Demo](./demo.gif)

 #### Download Binary Release
 Pre-built binaries for different operating systems are available on the [Releases](https://github.com/Yiling-J/tablepilot/releases) page.
+The binary includes everything - CLI/API/WebUI, so you can start using Tablepilot instantly.

 #### Install with Go
 Ensure that Go is installed on your system.
 Then run `go install github.com/Yiling-J/tablepilot@latest`.
+Only CLI/API are supported.

 #### Install from Source
 Ensure that Go is installed on your system.
 Then, clone the repository and run `make install`.
 After installation, the `tablepilot` command should be available for use.
+This includes CLI, API, and WebUI.
+However, to use the WebUI, you need to build the frontend first.
+Ensure you have `pnpm` and `node` installed, then run `make build-ui`, Once built, you can start the server using `serve` command.

 ## How to Use